 The terrain of Brighton encompasses gentle slopes perfect for true beginners, steep, wide-open powder bowls, swooping groomers and plenty of nicely spaced tree runs.
 Brighton is often considered: “The Place Where Utah Learns to Ski and Ride” and their well-staffed Ski & Snowboard School contains friendly instructors determined to show students why Brighton is the bomb.
-One of the reasons Brighton is so affordable and attractive for families: children 10 and under ski and ride for free!
+One of the reasons Brighton is so affordable and attractive for families: up to two children 10 and under ski and ride for free with a passholding adult!

 Brighton Resort is located at the top of Big Cottonwood Canyon above Solitude.
 Approximate driving times (in favorable driving conditions) and distances are listed below:

 Salt Lake City: 30 miles – 45 minutes